jasongrimes/grimesit-mm/_pages/about.md

 title: "About"
 ---

-[Grimes IT, LLC](/) provides technical services to web-based businesses and conducts original research and development.
+**Grimes IT, LLC** provides technical services to web-based businesses and conducts original research and development.
 (See [services](/services/).)

-I’m Jason Grimes, owner and Principal Engineer.
-I’ve been doing this for a long time.
+I’m Jason Grimes, the owner and Principal Engineer.
+I’ve been building web applications for a long time.

 I started out as a network engineer in Silicon Valley in the 1990s, installing computer labs and Internet connections at public schools.
 Then I was a system administrator, in Unix, Windows, and young upstart Linux.
 I learned to program in C, C++ and Java,